Loading Events

 Travel:

 Travel will be by train into Corrour Station each day from nearby accommodation at Roy Bridge departing 08:04 and returning 15:24.
-The Sunday location will be at Glen Roy National Nature Reserve and we will car share to there.
+The Sunday location will be a very early start at Creag Meagaidh National Nature Reserve and we will car share to there.
 We will arrange lifts back to Roy Bridge around people’s return journey south.

 NB there is no authorised vehicle access for this event into Corrour and cars can be left at the Roy Bridge chalets.